-- Preheat an oven to 350 degrees and spray an 8x8 square pan with baking flour non-stick spray.
-I use Pillsbury brand and it works perfectly.
-Otherwise, grease and flour it.
+Preheat an oven to 350°F (177°C) degrees and spray an 8x8 square pan with baking flour non-stick spray.

 - To a large bowl, add the oat flour, almond flour, tapioca, cinnamon, baking soda, baking powder and salt and whisk very well.
 Set aside.

-- Pour the batter into the prepared pan and bake for 25 minutes or until a toothpick comes out completely clean when inserted in the center.
+Pour the batter into the prepared pan and bake for 25 minutes or until a toothpick comes out completely clean when inserted in the center.
 Place pan immediately on a cooking rack for 15 minutes.
 Gently turn over cake onto the cooling rack and it should slide right out.
-Cool completely before frosting and slicing.
-Slice with a very sharp knife gently into 16 squares.
-Keep cake stored in the fridge.
+Cool COMPLETELY before frosting and slicing, otherwise the coconut frosting will melt off.

 - For the molasses cream frosting: place the coconut milk into the fridge to chill overnight or 2-3 days for best results.

-- Carefully open the can and scoop out all the hardened cream at the top.
+Do NOT shake the can first, as the water and cream will have hardened and separated and you will only be using the cream.
+Scoop out all the hardened cream at the top.
 It should be very thick...if it is runny, it is not a good brand or can and won't work for the frosting.
-I recommend Thai Kitchen.
-Each can varies though, so I always keep about 5 cans in my fridge for recipes.
+I recommend Thai Kitchen for best results.